shogo82148/Redis-Fast/README.md

 This version supports protocol 2.x (multi-bulk) or later of Redis available at [https://github.com/antirez/redis/](https://github.com/antirez/redis/).

+## Reconnect on error

+Besides auto-reconnect when the connection is closed, `Redis::Fast` supports reconnecting on the specified errors by the `reconnect_on_error` option.
+Here's an example that will reconnect when receiving `READONLY` error:

+    my $r = Redis::Fast->new(
+      reconnect          => 1, # The value greater than 0 is required
+      reconnect_on_error => sub {
+        my ($error, $ret, $command) = @_;
+        if ($error =~ /READONLY You can't write against a read only slave/) {
+          # force reconnect
+          return 1;
+        }
+        # do nothing
+        return -1;
+      },
+    );

+This feature is useful when using Amazon ElastiCache.
+Once failover happens, Amazon ElastiCache will switch the master we currently connected with to a slave, leading to the following writes fails with the error `READONLY`.
+Using `reconnect_on_error`, we can force the connection to reconnect on this error in order to connect to the new master.
+If your Elasticache Redis is enabled to be set an option for [close-on-slave-write](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/ParameterGroups.Redis.html#ParameterGroups.Redis.2-8-23), this feature might be unnecessary.

+The return value of `reconnect_on_error` should be greater than `-2`. `-1` means that `Redis::Fast` behaves the same as without this option. `0` and greater than `0` means that `Redis::Fast` forces to reconnect and then wait for a next force reconnect until this value seconds elapse.
+This unit is a second, and the type is double.
+For example, 0.01 means 10 milliseconds.

+Note: This feature is not supported for the subscribed mode.

 # PERFORMANCE IN SYNCHRONIZE MODE

 ## Redis.pm